DonBrody/react-context-alerts/README.md

 Simple and configurable alert library utilizing React Context

 ## Demo
-Demo utilizes alerts with default theming on all alerts except the info alert.
-The info alert has a close button, action button, click away listener, and disabled timeout.
+Demonstrates the use of each alert type with custom settings.
+The info alert has a disabled timeout, click away listener, close button, and action button with listener.
+The success alert has a timeout of three seconds.
+The warning alert has a default timeout of five seconds and a click away listener.
+And, the error alert has a timeout of ten seconds, progress bar, and close button.
 Future updates to the demo will allow for custom configuration in the browser.
 [react-context-alerts demo](https://react-context-alerts.herokuapp.com/)

 ## Prerequisites